deepak2837/my-portfoilio/README.md

 # SEO :spider:
 ### Search engine optimization (SEO) is the process of improving the quality and quantity of website traffic to a website or a web page from search engines.
-### Add the below code snippet to `public/index.html` with your site info.
-This step is not mandatory

 <br />